-Connect2culture® seeks to build a bridge between cultural institutions in New York's five boroughs and individuals with dementia and their caregivers.
-Using art, dance, music, science, history, natural history, and living collections, these organizations understand that you and the person you're caring for are looking for ways to share experiences outside of your daily routine.

-Educators have been trained to support connections and stimulate memories for participants through multi-sensory experiences.
-For instance, the smell of herbs at a botanic garden might suggest a favorite food memory, or touching a piece of velvet while looking at a portrait of someone wearing a velvet gown might bring the painting to life.
+Connect2culture® seeks to build a bridge between cultural organizations and individuals living with dementia and their care partners.
+Through art, dance, music, science, history, natural history, and living collections, these organizations understand that you and the person you're caring for are looking for ways to share experiences outside of your daily routine.
+Educators have been trained to support connections through ability-appropriate conversations and interactions using multi-sensory activities.
+Smelling herbs at a botanic garden might suggest a favorite food memory, or hearing a piece of music may stimulate memories connected to growing up or life events.

-The best thing is to spend time with people and make new friends.
+66The best thing is to spend time with people and make new friends.99

-Memory Tour participant, Brooklyn Botanic Garden
+- Memory Tour participant, Brooklyn Botanic Garden